SaaS Pricing Models and Strategies for 2021

 OneTrust, a privacy compliance software provider, allows you to pick and choose which features you want to include in your package, then charges you a flat rate per month for that given package.

-In light of the pros and cons of the two models, SaaS providers rarely employ a strict per-seat or flat-rate pricing model.
+In light of the pros and cons of the three primary models, SaaS providers rarely employ a strict per-seat, flat-rate, or usage pricing model.
 Instead, they’ll hybridize the models by introducing tiered pricing.

 Tiered Pricing in SaaS